 Getting rid of moisture is equally as important for storing your valuables.

-Since warm air holds moisture and warm air rises, it is important to have venting capacity as high as is possible.
+Since warm air holds moisture and warm air rises, it is important to have venting capacity as high as possible.

 Venting through the roof, with individual turbines or a continuous roof vent, is the most effective but also the most costly.